onflow/fcl-js/packages/fcl/src/exec/mutate.md

 You can learn more about configuring FCL here: [Configure FCL](https://github.com/onflow/flow-js-sdk/blob/master/docs/configure-fcl.mdx)
 Configuration only needs to happen once, but it must happen before mutate is called.
 We always recommend configuring FCL as early in your application as possible/reasonable.

-`mutate` requires two pieces of configuration.
+`mutate` requires a few pieces of configuration.

 - `accessNode.api` - How to talk to Flow.
 - `discovery.wallet` - How to connect to wallets.
+- `flow.network` - which network are you on ("mainnet", "testnet", etc).

 Below is an example of configuring FCL to talk to Flow (testnet)